shakes76/PatternFlow/recognition/76-report/README.md

 ## Name: Jiayu Zhou <br> Student No.:45478776
 ###  Introduction
 Unet is a neural network with a " U" shape.
-It includes Convolution, Max Pooling, Receptive field, batch normalization, Up-sampling, Transposed Convolution, Skip Connections and so on. its activation function is relu.
+It includes Convolution, Max Pooling, Receptive field, batch normalization, Up-sampling, Transposed Convolution, Skip Connections and so on.
+Its activation function is Relu and in the output layer, activation function is Sigmoid or Softmax which is used for multiple labels classification.
 Compared to other neural network, Unet does not have dense layer, thus its input is able to have various size.<br>
 Totally, Unet contains two parts, one is feature extraction and the other one id up sampling, this structure also called as encoder and decoder.
 In feature extraction, image size will be changed because of max pooling.
 In up sampling, for each up sampling, it will merge with feature extraction layer that has the same size.